segmentio/segment-docs/src/connections/spec/ecommerce.md

       "category": "Games"
     }]
   }
-{% endcomment %}
+}' }}}

 **Note**: Some destinations require `total` in place of `revenue`.
 Specific requirements will be outlined in each destination's documentation.

 ## Google Analytics Enhanced Ecommerce

 If you're using Google Analytics enhanced ecommerce there are some special events you might also want to add.
-Details in [our GA docs](/docs/integrations/google-analytics/#enhanced-ecommerce).
+Details in [our GA docs](/docs/destinations/google-analytics/#enhanced-ecommerce).